roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-13 - Unit 6 Lesson 1.md

 ### OYSTERS AND SEA CHANGE/CLIMATE CHANGE AND OCEANS

-2. While we watch the next two videos,‘What Oysters Reveal about Sea Change?' and 'How is Climate Change Affecting Oceans in Native American Lands?’ record your notice and wonderings from those videos as well as patterns that you notice throughout all three of the videos.
+2. While we watch the next two videos, 'What Oysters Reveal about Sea Change?' and 'How is Climate Change Affecting Oceans in Native American Lands?' record your notice and wonderings from those videos as well as patterns that you notice throughout all three of the videos.

 <iframe title="What Oysters Reveal about Sea Change" src="https://www.youtube.com/embed/H5tHyKBHH-4?feature=oembed" height="113" width="200" allowfullscreen="" allow="fullscreen" style="aspect-ratio: 1.76991 / 1; width: 100%; height: 100%;"></iframe>
 <iframe title="How Is Climate Change Affecting Oceans in Native American Lands?" src="https://www.youtube.com/embed/uZexlPneYDI?feature=oembed" height="113" width="200" allowfullscreen="" allow="fullscreen" style="aspect-ratio: 1.76991 / 1; width: 100%; height: 100%;"></iframe>